Vitamin K – An Introduction

 Research suggests that vitamin K deficiency is associated with osteoporosis, heart disease, and cancer (see the published research pages).
 Research also indicates that the need for vitamin K increases with age and that older individuals require higher amounts of vitamin K to keep adequate levels of carboxylated vitamin K available in their bodies (Tsugawa, et al. 2006).
 This appears to coincide with the increasing need for Vitamin D as we age, as one also loses the ability to produce vitamin K as they advance in age.
 For example, a 70 year old only produces 10% of the vitamin D that a 21 year old produces.
 And research indicates that vitamin D was reported to stimulate vitamin K2 carboxylation for osteocalcin production in cultured human osteoblasts (Miyake, et al, 2001).

 Vitamin K also may be a stronger antioxidant than vitamin E and may be key to anti-aging (Li et al, 2003; Gheduzzi, et al., 2007).
-Inflammation lies at the bottom of chronic metabolic diseases (Shea et al, 2007) and vitamin K is a potent antioxidant (Vervoort et al 1997).
+Inflammation and calcification are associated with chronic health diseases (Shea et al, 2007) and vitamin K is a potent antioxidant (Vervoort et al 1997).
 In vitro studies show that vitamin K decreases the production of proinflammatory cytokines (Juanola-Falgarona, 2013; Ohsaki et al, 2006; Reddi et al, 1995).
+In addition, novel roles have been disclosed for vitamin K, such as an antioxidant, anti-inflammatory, promotor of cognition, inhibition of tumor progression, and transcriptional regulator of osteoblastic genes (Simes et al, 2020).

 Without Vitamin K, the proteins are unable to move the calcium around appropriately, and carboxylation of these proteins is incomplete.
 The results may be what is known as the “calcium paradox” whereby too little calcium results in weak bones and teeth, while excess calcium accumulates in the arteries making them stiff and inelastic.
 This is not good!